 Training and development events offered through the MacPherson Institute and campus partners.
 Please find all of our events on our events page.

-UTS also offers training sessions on Microsoft O365 applications (including Microsoft Teams).
+- UTS offers a variety of ongoing training sessions on Microsoft O365 applications (including Microsoft Teams).
 Check out the current schedule here.

 Technology Choice: Mode & Class Size